bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 What you have setup:

 - Route to your service, via the vanity URL: `<MYSERVICE>-dev-api-gov-bc-ca.test.api.gov.bc.ca/`
+  - Retrieve the URL directly with this command: `gwa status --json | jq -r '.[].env_host'`
   - If this service were created on the production instance of the API Services Portal, the vanity URL would be `<MYSERVICE>.dev.api.gov.bc.ca`
 - Protected by an SSL `*.api.gov.bc.ca` certificate
-- Protected with the Client Credential grant using OCIO SSO Gold cluster
+- Protected with the Client Credential grant using Pathfinder SSO
 - Separation of concerns for authentication and authorization

 ## 5. Access your API

-If you try to access your service now without any authorization, you will receive an `Unauthorized` 401 response.
+If you try to access your service now without any authentication, you will receive an `Unauthorized` 401 response.
 Try:

 ```sh
 curl https://<MYSERVICE>-dev-api-gov-bc-ca.test.api.gov.bc.ca/uuid
 ```

-This command returns an error, rather than a UUID4 from the upstream `https://httpbin.org/uuid`:
+This command returns an error `{  "message": "Unauthorized" }`, rather than a UUID4 from the upstream `https://httpbin.org/uuid`.

-`{  "message": "Unauthorized" }`

 Gaining access involves requesting access (as a consumer of your API would), obtaining a client secret and ID, and requesting a JWT token.